lucianoMarzoni/fullstack_technical-writing/README.md

 # Nextra Docs Template

-This is the initial template to perform the technical writing test at FullStack Labs using the [Nextra](https://nextra.site) documentation framework.
+This is the initial template to perform the technical writing test using the [Nextra](https://nextra.site) documentation framework.
 This framework is an open-source project that is widely used for all kinds of software and product documentation.

 If you would like to see an exmaple of it, you can check out Nextra's [**Live Demo →**](https://nextra-docs-template.vercel.app).